 As the surgical treatment of snoring and obstructive sleep apnea are relatively new fields, Dr. Kezirian uses the latest research advances to improve the care of his patients and to teach patients as well other physicians about new developments.

 Dr. Kezirian is actively engaged in a wide variety of research efforts, and he is recognized nationally and internationally for this work.
-His research has been sponsored by the National Institutes of Health (NIH), the American Academy of Otolaryngology—Head and Neck Surgery Foundation, and the American Laryngological, Rhinological, and Otological Society (aka Triological Society).
+His research has been sponsored by the National Institutes of Health, the American Academy of Otolaryngology—Head and Neck Surgery Foundation, and the American Laryngological, Rhinological, and Otological Society (aka Triological Society).
 Based on his expertise, Dr. Kezirian works with several established and startup health care companies (and has his own patents) in work developing new treatments for snoring and obstructive sleep apnea.
 Although the research involved in these projects is confidential in the early stages, Dr. Kezirian is committed to making these available as soon as they have demonstrated clear benefits.

 A full list of Dr. Kezirian’s research publications is available on his curriculum vitae or the National Library of Medicine website.
 Using the National Library of Medicine link, you will find some of these publications available free of charge.
 They are noted as “Free PMC Article” or “Free Article”.
 Dr. Kezirian often discusses his previous research in more detail on his blog.
 Here are some highlights of some of Dr. Kezirian’s snoring and sleep apnea surgery research.